Clergy Sexual Abuse in the Diocese of Buffalo

 Whether you need someone to simply listen to your story without judgment—or you require assistance in navigating the complexities of the New York Child Victims Act—we are ready to help child sex abuse survivors like you pursue justice, healing, compensation, and accountability in the Diocese of Buffalo.
 Our law firm of legal professionals and advocates has spent almost 40 years working with survivors of child sexual abuse and successfully litigating cases against Catholic dioceses and religious orders nationwide.
 In the State of New York, we have partnered with attorney Steve Boyd to serve survivors of child sexual abuse in the Diocese of Buffalo and the Diocese of Rochester.

 Diocese of Buffalo Chapter 11 Bankruptcy

 On February 28, 2020, the Diocese of Buffalo filed for Chapter 11 bankruptcy protection.
 Diocese officials made this decision after being named as a defendant in hundreds of clergy sexual abuse lawsuits filed since New York’s Child Victims Act took effect in August 2019.
-Chapter 11 bankruptcy does change what survivors can do under the New York Child Victims Act, but does not close the door to justice and accountability.

 Historically, organizations such as Catholic dioceses and religious orders have used Chapter 11 bankruptcy as a shield to prevent embarrassing jury trials, allowing the institution to continue “business as usual” while continuing to hide its secrets.
 Bishops use this legal tactic to prevent survivors of child sexual abuse from pursuing legal action, exposing predators, and holding the Diocese accountable.
 However, you still have legal rights.
 Please visit our Chapter 11 bankruptcy FAQ page for more details about this process.